flux-framework/flux-core/doc/man1/flux-cron.rst

 .. option:: -E, --preserve-env

-      The *--preserve-env* option allows the current environment to be exported and used for the command being executed as part of the cron job.
+      The :option:`--preserve-env` option allows the current environment to be exported and used for the command being executed as part of the cron job.
       Normally, the broker environment is used.

 .. option:: -d, --working-dir=DIR

-      The *--working-dir* option allows the working directory to be set for the command being executed as part of the cron job.
+      The :option:`--working-dir` option allows the working directory to be set for the command being executed as part of the cron job.
 Normally, the working directory of the broker is used.

 **tab** [OPTIONS] [*file*]
    Process one or more lines containing crontab expressions from *file*